-less than £50,000, three quotes are required and approval is required from Director of Strategic Business Unit;
+less than £50,000, three quotes are required, and approval is required from Director.

-- £50,000 to £100,000, research contract is advertised and approval is required from the Director of the Strategic Business Unit; - more than £100,000 but less than £500,000 approval is required as above and the Director of Finance; - more than £500,000 approval is required from the Director of Finance and then from the Chief Executive. - more than £1 million approval is required from the NSS Board through the Finance, Procurement and Performance Committee, following approval from the Chief Executive as above.
+- £50,000 to £100,000, research contract is advertised, and approval is required from the Director. - more than £100,000 but less than £500,000 approval is required as above and the Director of Finance. - more than £500,000 approval is required from the Director of Finance and then from the Chief Executive. - more than £1 million are reported to NSS Board through the Finance, Procurement and Performance Committee, following approval from the Chief Executive as above.